cuecue123/web-application/README.md

 	3.Bootstrap comes with several JavaScript components in the form of jQuery plugins.
 They provide additional user interface elements such as dialog boxes, tooltips, and carousels.
 They also extend the functionality of some existing interface elements, including for example an auto-complete function for input fields.
 In version 2.0, the following JavaScript plugins are supported: Modal, Dropdown, Scrollspy, Tab, Tooltip, Popover, Alert, Button, Collapse, Carousel and Typeahead.

+* Ajax Interaction
+  1. Ajax stands for Asynchronous JavaScript and XML.
+It is a technique that allow web page to be update without refresh the page.
+It is a client side script that communicates to and from a server without the need for a postback.
+  2. It is used to perform a callback, making a quick round trip to and from the server to retrieve data without posting the entire page back to the server, so thet network utilization is minimizaed and quicker operations occurs.
+  3. Ajax allows you to make asynchronous calls to a web server, avoiding waiting for all data to arrive before alloing the user to act once more

 ## [Link to Initial Main Project File](app.js)

+# Annotation
+ 1. boostrap code based on [getbootstrap.com](https://v4-alpha.getbootstrap.com/components/carousel/)
+ 2. passport code based on [passportjs.org](http://passportjs.org/docs)
+ 3. ajax code based on [class example code](https://github.com/nyu-csci-ua-0480-008-spring-2017/examples/tree/master/class22/chat/public/javascripts)